6 Cyber Security Strategies for Remote Businesses

 Security awareness training

-Users need frequent reminders about how important cybersecurity is and how to protect company assets.
+Users need frequent reminders about how important cyber security for remote workers is and how to protect company assets.
 Working from home has reduced our interaction with peers, and could cause employees to let their guard down.

 Cybersecurity Policy